PrefectHQ/prefect/docs/tutorials/advanced-mapping.md

 ::: warning System limits
 Using parallelism locally can open large numbers of ["file descriptors"](https://stackoverflow.com/a/5256705/1617887) on your machine and occasionally cause cryptic errors - you should check your system limit and increase it if necessary.

+If you are following along and executing the code locally, it is recommended you do so using an interactive Python or IPython session; because the `DaskExecutor` will spawn new subprocesses, [issues can arise if executed within a script incorrectly](https://docs.python.org/3/library/multiprocessing.html#the-spawn-and-forkserver-start-methods).
 :::

 ```python